xortuna/staticsitegenerator/README.md

 ## Templates

+The parser supports both HTML and Markdown files.
+Each file is pre-processed for template tags before being copied to the output folder.

-Any files or folders starting with an underscore are not processed.
+Files and folders starting with an underscore are not copied automatically, but can be referenced.

-Theres a global template directory called _partial, and a special __template.html file for markdown files.
-Other than that you can define whatever structure you like.
+Theres a global template directory called _partial you can use.

+If using Markdown files, you'll need to define a folder level __template.html file for processing markdown files.

+Other than that you can define whatever structure you like for your site.

 Example Structure for a blog
 ```
-/_partial/_header.html
+/_partial/_header.html         Includes our CSS and JS
-/_partial/_footer.html
+/_partial/_footer.html         Includes our copyright etc
-/_partial/_navbar.html
-/assets/css/
-/assets/js/
-/assets/image/
-/blog/index.html
-/blog/posts/__template.html
+/_partial/_navbar.html         Includes our navigation bar and menu
+/assets/css/                   Contains asset files that are copied
+/assets/js/                    Contains asset files that are copied
+/assets/image/                 Contains asset files that are copied
+/blog/index.html               Page showing a list of blog posts
+/blog/posts/__template.html    The HTML template the blog posts should use
-/blog/posts/mypost1.md
+/blog/posts/mypost1.md         A blog post content
-/blog/posts/mypost2.md
+/blog/posts/mypost2.md         A blog post content
 ```

 When Running the tool a new folder called _www will be created, any assets or HTML files will be copied into the relevent directories, and the Markdown files will be parsed and exploded into subdirectories